codebuddies/codebuddies/readme.md

 Learning with each other helps us learn faster.
 We strive to create a safe space for anyone interested in code to talk about the learning process.
 The project is free and open-sourced on Github, and this app is 100% community/volunteer-built.

 Join us on Slack!
-You can get your invite by clicking on the Slack invite button and join the community by verifying your invitation through your e-mail!
+You can get your invite by clicking on the Slack invite button and join the community by verifying your invitation through your e-mail.

 ## How do I contribute to this project?
 **PLEASE go to _[contributing.md](contributing.md)_ and refer to the contribution steps listed there!** There are also helpful resources there, in case you get stuck.
 To add yourself as a contributor, please see the [How do I add myself as a contributor?](contributing.md#how-do-i-add-myself-as-a-contributor) section.